open-telemetry/oteps/text/0097-log-data-model.md

 #### Comparing Severity

-In the contexts where severity participates less-than / greater-than comparisons `SeverityNumber` field should be used. `SeverityNumber` can be compared to another `SeverityNumber` or to numbers in the 1..24 range (or to the corresponding short names).
+In the contexts where severity participates in less-than / greater-than comparisons `SeverityNumber` field should be used. `SeverityNumber` can be compared to another `SeverityNumber` or to numbers in the 1..24 range (or to the corresponding short names).

 When severity is used in equality or inequality comparisons (for example in